Absentee Voters

 Absentee Voter Registration

-If you meet the state’s requirements and qualifications and are unable to register in person because of physical disability, religious beliefs, military service, or because of temporary absence, you may register by mail when any Election is approaching.
-Contact townclerk@windhamnh.gov and give us a detailed request as to why you don’t have the ability to come in and register to vote in person.
-Include the address to where we shall mail the voter registration packet directly to you.
+If you meet the state’s requirements and qualifications and are unable to register in person because of a disability, religious beliefs, military service, or because of temporary absence, you may register by mail when any Election is approaching.
+Email townclerk@windhamnh.gov and give us a detailed request as to why you do not have the ability to come in and register to vote in person.
+Include the address to where we should mail the voter registration packet directly to you.

 This packet includes an affidavit, voter registration form, and other required documents that you must read and complete in its entirety.
-The absentee voter registration affidavit must be witnessed by another individual, and the absentee ballot request must be completed in full and mailed back to the office (by Election Day at 5:00pm), along with any supporting documents and the completed ballot (if applicable).
+The absentee voter registration affidavit must be witnessed by another individual, and the absentee ballot request must be completed in full and received in the office (by Election Day at 5:00 pm), along with any supporting documents and the completed ballot (if applicable).
+The ballot should be returned in a separate envelope than the registration documents.